dragonfly-science/dragonfly-website/content/what-we-do/upskilling-your-team/content.md

 ---
-title: We enjoy transferring our skills.
+title: Upskilling your team
-subtitle: |
+subtitle: >
+  We enjoy transferring our skills.
 We work openly with clients, and enjoy transferring our skills to the teams we work with.
 We help people develop efficient processes for carrying out high quality, reliable analysis.
 introductionPerson: richard-yvan
-teaserTitle: Upskilling your team
+teaserTitle:
 teaserIntro: >
     We're not about keeping everything to ourselves - we'd love to equip your team.
 Our style is to get things set up right, walk alongside as long as